eitanyaffe/knnview/README.md

 ## Input

-There are two mandatory input data structures.
+There are two mandatory input data structures:

-1. A data.frame that associates samples and clusters, plus some sample metadata.
+1. A data.frame that associates samples and clusters, plus optional sample metadata.
 The two required fields are the sample id and cluster id.
 2. A sample distance matrix, with rows and columns named by sample id.